holgerbrandl/joblist/docs/devel_joblist.md

 ****
 ## Release Check List

+Before getting started:
-0) make sure that `joblist/JobListCLI.scala:99` is commented out
+* make sure that `joblist/JobListCLI.scala:99` is commented out
+* make sure to now use any non-public SNAPSHOT dependencies

 1) Increment version in build.sbt, `joblist.JobListCLI.version`
 2) Update version in README.md (installation and sbt inclusion)
 2) Push and and create version on github